top of page

 2. Apply Sparingly: Lightly dust DE in areas where fleas are present, including pet bedding, carpets, and cracks.

-3. Vacuum Regularly: After leaving DE in place for several hours or days, vacuum thoroughly to remove the powder and dead fleas.
+3. Vacuum Regularly: After leaving DE in place for several hours or days, vacuum thoroughly to remove the powder and dead fleas and flea eggs.

 4. Repeat as Needed: For severe infestations, reapply DE weekly until the fleas are eradicated.